Form MGT-6 - Applicability, Fees, Due Date

 Objectives and Importance

-The very goal of MGT-6 is to add transparency to ownership of shares, while simultaneously removing obstacles to benami transactions and facilitating regulatory definition over the actual ownership and control of companies.
-This is one of the critical mechanisms for creating adherence to the norms of corporate governance.
+The primary goal of MGT-6 is to enhance transparency in share ownership, while simultaneously removing obstacles to benami transactions and facilitating regulatory oversight of the actual ownership and control of companies.
+This is one of the key mechanisms for fostering adherence to corporate governance norms.

 Failure to comply with the requirements of MGT-6 will entail penalties for both the company and its officer in default as provided in Section 89(5) of the Companies Act, 2013.